 If you are buying or selling a home in Silicon Valley today, you may be considering including the option to have a “seller rent back” after close of escrow.
 What does this mean?
-This is often referred to as “seller in possession after close of escrow” or “seller occupancy after sale”, or for more than 29 days, the “residential lease after sale” (RLAS) and it’s very common in the San Jose or San Francisco Bay Area now.
+This is often referred to as “seller in possession after close of escrow” (often shortened to SIP) or “seller occupancy after sale”, or for more than 29 days, the “residential lease after sale” (RLAS) and it’s not uncommon in the San Jose or San Francisco Bay Area now.

-Second, it means that there will be a separate addendum for the tenancy.
-Depending on how long the term will be (less or more than 30 days) and which purchase agreement form is used (PRDS or CAR), the paperwork varies a bit.
+The terns for this tenancy relationship are drawn out in a separate addendum to the purchase contract.
+Depending on how long the term will be (less or more than 30 days) and which purchase agreement form is used (PRDS or CAR) the paperwork varies a bit.
 Whichever form you use and whichever side of the rentback you are on, here are some key points to keep an eye on:

 - Amount of security deposit, if any

 - Amount of rent being charged, if any

 - Length of the rent back or lease (most buyers have loans, and most lenders start attaching fees to rentbacks longer than 29 days and do not permit more than 60 days or they consider the property “non-owner occupied” – if you aren’t careful, you could walk into an expensive mistake here!)